 Understanding Facial Ageing

+The ageing process is a natural and complex phenomenon that affects every individual differently.
+Ageing is a natural process that everyone experiences, but each person ages differently due to genetics, lifestyle, and environmental factors.
 As we age, our skin undergoes a series of changes that can lead to the formation of fine lines, wrinkles, and sagging skin.
-The skin’s elasticity and firmness decrease, causing it to lose its youthful appearance.
-The loss of collagen does not help.
+Noticeable signs of aging, such as skin laxity and jowling, often begin to appear in the early 40s to 50s and may prompt individuals to consider facial rejuvenation treatments.
+Facial ageing also involves changes in the underlying facial bones, such as bone resorption around the eye sockets, nose, and jawline, which can affect facial structure and contribute to sagging.
+The skin’s elasticity and firmness decrease, in part due to decreased collagen production, causing it to lose its youthful appearance.
 This transformation is influenced by a combination of genetic, environmental, and lifestyle factors.
-For instance, prolonged sun exposure can accelerate skin ageing, while habits like smoking and a poor diet can further contribute to the deterioration of skin quality.
-Understanding these factors can help you make informed decisions about skin care and cosmetic procedures or facial plastic surgery.
+For instance, prolonged sun exposure can lead to sun damage, which is a key contributor to premature skin ageing, while habits like smoking and a poor diet can further contribute to the deterioration of skin quality.
+Understanding these factors can help you make an informed decisions

 -